slittorin/home-assistant-maintenance/README.md

       - Stop the container again with `sudo docker-compose stop ha-grafana`, then start again with `sudo docker-compose up -d`.
     -  Update token in step 7 in Grafana.
     - Login to Grafana with `http://192.168.2.30:3000/` and ensure that all dashboards are there.
-      - Since I had to restore a backup that did not contain all data, I needed also to restore JSON [manually](https://community.grafana.com/t/how-to-import-a-panel-using-its-json-data/29715).
+      - Since I had to restore a backup that did not contain all changes made, I needed also to restore JSON [manually](https://community.grafana.com/t/how-to-import-a-panel-using-its-json-data/29715).

 13. For [Backup of Grafana](https://github.com/slittorin/home-assistant-setup#backup-for-grafana-database):
     - Perform step 2 and 3.